Hotels near Plum Creek Sports Complex

 Are there extended-stay hotels near Plum Creek Sports Complex?

-Yes — WoodSpring Suites Lincoln Northeast I-80 (33.36 mi) offers a full kitchen and on-site laundry.
+Yes — WoodSpring Suites Lincoln Northeast I-80 (33.36 mi, from $63/night) is an extended-stay property near Plum Creek Sports Complex, with full kitchens and on-site laundry.

 Are there budget-friendly hotels near Plum Creek Sports Complex?